 One of our strategies is to market unique and innovative products that allow our sales force to distinguish our products, including our ageLOC Spa systems, Pharmanex BioPhotonic Scanner or ageLOC LumiSpa.
 Any determination by regulatory authorities in our markets that these products must receive clearance or be registered as medical devices could restrict our ability to import or sell the product in such market until registration is obtained.
-While we have not been required to register our ageLOC Spa systems, Pharmanex BioPhotonic Scanner or ageLOC LumiSpa as medical devices in most of our markets, we have registered our facial spa as a medical device in Indonesia, Thailand and Colombia.
+While we have not been required to register our ageLOC Spa systems, Pharmanex BioPhotonic Scanner or ageLOC LumiSpa as medical devices in most of our markets, we have registered our ageLOC Spa systems as a medical device in Indonesia, Thailand and Colombia.
 In addition, we have received clearance from the United States Food and Drug Administration to market our facial spa for over-the-counter use.
-There have been legislative proposals in the Southeast Asia region relating to the regulation of medical devices that could affect the way we market our ageLOC Spa systems.
-Pharmanex BioPhotonic Scanner and ageLOC LumiSpa in these markets.
-In addition, if our sales force attempts to import or export products from one market to another in violation of our policy or is making medical claims regarding our products or using our products to perform medical diagnoses or other activities limited to licensed professionals or approved medical devices (in markets where the product is not approved), it could negatively impact our ability to market or sell these products and subject us to legal or regulatory actions.
-For example, in January 2016, our Taiwan subsidiary received a notification of charges related to alleged violations of local law by our Taiwan subsidiary and certain employees and Taiwan distributors.
-The notice alleges that ageLOC Spa devices were inappropriately sold in Taiwan in 2011 and 2012.
-Our Taiwan subsidiary has never sold the ageLOC Spa device in Taiwan, and has vigorously contested these charges in the proceedings that have been held to date.
-The local law that was in effect at the time of the alleged violations provided that the alleged violations carry a maximum fine payable by our Taiwan subsidiary of up to NT\$100,000 (approximately US\$3,000).
-In addition, individuals involved could face similar fines and possible jail sentences of up to three years.
+There have been legislative proposals in the Philippines relating to the regulation of medical devices that could affect the way we market our ageLOC Spa systems, Pharmanex BioPhotonic Scanner and ageLOC LumiSpa in this market.
+In addition, if our sales force attempts to import or export products from one market to another in violation of our policy or is making medical claims regarding our products or using our products to perform medical devices (in markets where the product is not approved), it could negatively impact our ability to market or sell these products and subject us to legal or regulatory actions.
+For example, in January 2016, our Taiwan subsidiary received a notification of charges alleging that certain of our employees and distributors in Taiwan inappropriately imported and sold ageLOC Body Spa devices in Taiwan in 2012 and 2011.
+Although we ultimately prevailed in this matter and were found by the court to be not guilty, we cannot provide assurance that we will prevail if other allegations related to our devices arise in the future.

 Where necessary, obtaining medical device registrations and clearances could require us to provide documentation concerning product manufacturing and clinical utility, to make design, specification and manufacturing process modifications to meet standards imposed on medical device companies, and to modify our marketing claims regarding the registered product.
-While we successfully obtained clearance to market our facial spa for over-the-counter use in the United States, and registered a facial spa unit as a medical device in Indonesia, Thailand and Colombia, because medical device regulations vary widely from market to market, there can be no assurance we will not face challenges or delays in obtaining clearance in other markets, or that we will be able to make any required modifications or provide documentation necessary to obtain clearance.
+While we successfully obtained clearance to market our facial spa for over-the-counter use in the United States, and registered our ageLOC Spa systems as a medical device in Indonesia, Thailand and Colombia, because medical device regulations vary widely from market to market, there can be no assurance we will not face challenges or delays in obtaining clearance in other markets, or that we will be able to make any required modifications or provide documentation necessary to obtain clearance.
 If we obtain such medical device clearance in order to sell a product in one market, such clearance may be used as precedent for requiring similar approval for the product in another market, or for similar products in the same market.
 These additional requirements could increase the cost associated with manufacturing and selling these products as non-medical devices in such markets.